t04glovern/aws-greengrass-cfn/.blog/README.md

 ### Prepare for Greengrass

-Now we need to perform a set of steps that are best described in the [offical AWS setup guide for the Raspberry Pi](https://docs.aws.amazon.com/greengrass/latest/developerguide/setup-filter.rpi.html) These steps are highly recommended if you want to ensure you don't run into problems later down the track when running Greengrass Core.
+Now we need to perform a set of steps that are best described in the [official AWS setup guide for the Raspberry Pi](https://docs.aws.amazon.com/greengrass/latest/developerguide/setup-filter.rpi.html) These steps are highly recommended if you want to ensure you don't run into problems later down the track when running Greengrass Core.

 Start off by adding a new system user and group that Greengrass will use when executing.
 This helps separate the permissions away from our default user.